Heights on square of modular curves: Height of modular curves and the various

-so we insist those ``good models'' for $(J_0 (p), L(\Theta )^{\otimes N} )$ will indeed compute ($N$ times) the N\'eron-Tate height of {\it certain} $\overline{\Q}$-points (those whose closure factorizes through ${\cal N}_{J,N}$ deprived from the base points for ${\cal S}$), but definitely {\it not all} algebraic points.
-For general points, still, one can deduce from the work of Bost (\cite{BI96}, 4.3) the following inequality.
+so we dwell on the fact that the height $\height_{\cal M}$ of our ``good models'' for $(J_0 (p), L(\Theta )^{\otimes N} )$ will indeed compute ($N$ times) the N\'eron-Tate height of {\it certain} $\overline{\Q}$-points (those whose closure factorizes through ${\cal N}_{J,N}$ deprived from the base points for ${\cal S}$), but definitely {\it not all}.
+For arbitrary points, still, one can deduce from the work of Bost (\cite{BI96}, 4.3) the following inequality.